The social media campaign that aims to topple leader of 'Africa's North Korea'

 The government still restricts internet access, and World Bank figures show that only 1.3 percent of Eritreans are currently online.

-Berhe, who founded a youth-led organization demanding the release of political prisoners in Eritrea, says time is up for the Afwerki's government.
+Tsehaye, who founded a youth-led organization demanding the release of political prisoners in Eritrea, says time is up for the Afwerki's government.

 "We are saying enough to the dictatorship, enough to our people's suffering and enough to the silence.
 The Eritrean people deserve better," she said.